 Resistors are produced with a wide variety of materials and manufacturing processes.
 Each resistor material has its typical properties and specific areas of use.
-The main types that are used in electrical engineering are summed below.
+The main types that are used in electrical engineering are summarized below.

 The resistive element is made from a mixture of fine carbon particles and a non-conductive ceramic material.
-The substance is pressed in a cylindrical shape and baked.
+The substance is pressed into a cylindrical shape and baked.
 The resistance value depends on the dimensions of the body and the ratio between carbon and ceramic material.
 More carbon means a lower resistance.
 Carbon composition resistors are remarkably reliable, but have a poor accuracy with a maximum tolerance around 5%.
 Until the 1960s they were the standard for general applications.
 They quickly lost market share as other resistor types came on the market with better properties for tolerance, voltage coefficient, temperature coefficient, stability and finally cost.
 However, their ability to withstand high energy pulses and their high reliability makes them still useful for certain applications.
 Examples are power supplies and welding controls.

 A thin, pure carbon film is deposited on an insulating cylindrical core.
 A spiral cut is made in the film to increase the resistive path.
 This increases the resistance value and is also a way to control the resistance value more precise.
 Values from 1Ω up to 10 M Ω are available.
 The accuracy is a significant improvement compared to carbon composition, but metal and metal oxide film have overall better properties and gained therefore more popularity.
 In applications that require high pulse stability, special carbon film resistors are used.